iCliniq Logo

 • Fatigue: Feeling tired or fatigued is a common side effect.

-• Renal Effects: Tenofovir may affect kidney function in some individuals.
-It can lead to renal impairment, including proximal renal tubulopathy (Dysfunction of the proximal tubule) and Fanconi syndrome (it is a defect of the proximal tubule leading to malabsorption of various electrolytes and substances that are usually absorbed by the proximal tubule).
+• Renal effects: Tenofovir may affect kidney function in some individuals.
+It can lead to renal impairment, including proximal renal tubulopathy (dysfunction of the proximal tubule) and Fanconi syndrome.

-• Liver Enzyme Changes: Tenofovir may cause changes in liver enzymes, though severe liver toxicity is rare.
+• Liver enzyme changes: Tenofovir may cause liver enzyme changes.
+Severe liver toxicity is rare.

 Storage of Tenofovir:

 • Temperature: Store Tenofovir at room temperature, away from extreme heat or cold.
-Avoid exposure to temperatures above a certain threshold, as the manufacturer specifies.
+As the manufacturer specifies, avoid exposure to temperatures above a certain threshold.

 • Humidity: Keep the medication in a dry place.
 High humidity can affect the stability of pharmaceuticals.

-• Light: Some medications are sensitive to light, so it is advisable to store Tenofovir in its original packaging or container to protect it from light exposure.
+• Light: Some medications are sensitive to light, so it is advisable to store Tenofovir in a container to prevent exposure to light.

 For Doctors: